-A distinguished academician, lawyer, public servant and sixth-generation Texan, Judge Ken Starr began his service as Baylor University's 14th president on June 1, 2010.
-On Nov.
-11, 2013, Judge Starr also was named chancellor of Baylor University.
+A distinguished academician, lawyer, public servant and sixth-generation Texan, Judge Ken Starr served as the 14th president of Baylor University from 2010-2016.
+He also held the title of Chancellor from 2013-2016.

-In September 2010, President Starr established his first fundraising priority: The President’s Scholarship Initiative, a three-year challenge to raise $100 million for student scholarships which was completed five months ahead of its goal.
-He also is leading Baylor into the next decade under Pro Futuris, a new strategic vision developed with the collective wisdom of the extended Baylor family.
+As president, Judge Starr established the President’s Scholarship Initiative, a three-year challenge to raise $100 million for student scholarships which was completed five months ahead of its goal.
+He also lead Baylor into the future under Pro Futuris, a strategic vision developed with the collective wisdom of the extended Baylor family.

-A member of Columbus Avenue Baptist Church in Waco, President Starr and his wife, Alice, have three children and six grandchildren.
+A member of Columbus Avenue Baptist Church in Waco, Judge Starr and his wife, Alice, have three children and six grandchildren.